lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Is this bannable?**

-Remember, all the script does is allow `dota2.exe` to see the Windows key press while blocking it from the OS and every other application (only in effect while "Dota 2" is the active window).
+Remember, this is not a script.
+It only allows `dota2.exe` to see the Windows key press while blocking it from the OS and every other application.
 I have played 1000+ games and have not been banned.
-There exists AHK scripts that are bannable, but those are not this script.
+There exists AHK scripts that are bannable, but those are much more than a hotkey rebind.

 **Do you personally use the** `.ahk` **or** `.exe`**?**

-I used the AHK script during development and the executable in post-development, long-term testing.
+I used the `.ahk` during development and the executable in post-development, long-term testing.

-**Can the Windows key be disabled using registry edits?**
+**Can the Windows key be disabled using registry edits and then used as a modifier?**

 The `dota2.exe` will not be able to see the key press.